autopi-io/documentation/docs/getting_started/autopi_canfd_pro/how_to_connect_to_tailscale.md

 * On CLI (Linux/macOS/Windows Command Prompt/PowerShell): Open a terminal and type:
 ` tailscale up `

-### 3. Log in to [Tailscale](https://login.tailscale.com/start) on your computer
+### 4. Log in to [Tailscale](https://login.tailscale.com/start) on your computer

 * If you're not already logged in, the app will prompt you to authenticate.
 * Click "Log in", and a browser window will open.
 * Choose your authentication method (Google, Microsoft, GitHub, or custom SSO).
 * After logging in, allow the request to connect your device to the network.

-### 4. Generate auth key for your device
+### 5. Generate auth key for your device
 * Use this link to generate auth key: [Generate auth key](https://login.tailscale.com/admin/settings/keys)
+* Option 1: Insert Auth Key in Advanced settings on your device:
+    - Navigate to Devices section on [Autopi cloud](https://my.autopi.io/)
+    - Click the device you want to insert the auth key on.
+    - Go to advanced settings -> Tailscale.
+    - Fill out the Auth key.
+Make sure the tailscale is enabled.

-* Run up command with auth key:
+* Option 2: Run up command with auth key in terminal:
 ` cmd.run 'tailscale up --authkey=tskey-KEYKEY-KEYKEYKEYKEY'`

 :::note
-Make sure you use the key that was generated in the first point of this section and replace it accordingly in the command with your auth key.
+Make sure you use the key that was generated in the first step of this section and replace it accordingly in the command with your auth key.
 :::

-### 5. Confirm connection
+### 6. Confirm connection

 * Once logged in, your device should appear in the [Tailscale admin panel](https://login.tailscale.com/admin/machines)
 * In the Tailscale app, you should see "Connected" with an assigned Tailscale IP (e.g., 100.x.x.x).
 * If using CLI, check your connection with:
 ` tailscale status `

-### 6. Test your connection
+### 7. Test your connection

 * Check your [Tailscale admin panel](https://login.tailscale.com/admin/machines) - to make sure you are able to see both your device and your computer in this list.
 This gives you an indication that you have everything set up correctly.
 * After finishing the whole process, you can SSH from your computer to a device - this gives you the full access to Tailscale.

-### 7. Optional: Enable exit node (if needed)
+### 8. Optional: Enable exit node (if needed)

 If you want to route all traffic through another device on your Tailscale network:
 * Open the Tailscale app.